Fast Computation of Isomorphisms Between Finite Fields Using Elliptic Curves: Abstract

 \section{Abstract}

 We propose a randomized algorithm to compute isomorphisms between finite fields using elliptic curves.
-To compute an isomorphism between two degree $n$ extensions of the finite field with $q$ elements, our algorithm takes

-time, where $\ell$ runs through primes dividing $n$ but not $q(q-1)$ and $n_\ell$ denotes the highest power of $\ell$ dividing $n$.
+To compute an isomorphism between two fields of cardinality $q^n$, our algorithm takes time, where $\ell$ runs through primes dividing $n$ but not $q(q-1)$ and $n_\ell$ denotes the highest power of $\ell$ dividing $n$.
 Prior to this work, the best known run time dependence on $n$ was quadratic.
 Our run time dependence on $n$ is at worst quadratic but is subquadratic if $n$ has no large prime factor.
-In particular, the $n$ for which our run time is linear in $n$ have natural density at least $3/10$.
+In particular, the $n$ for which our run time is nearly linear in $n$ have natural density at least $3/10$.
+The crux of our approach is finding a point on an elliptic curve of a prescribed prime power order or equivalently finding preimages under the Lang map on elliptic curves over finite fields.
+We formulate this as an open problem whose resolution would solve the finite field isomorphism problem with run time nearly linear in $n$.